Last Updated: April 17, 2023

 No changes will be accepted for any submission once submitted.

-A panel of up to five (5) judges for the Tales of Triumph Contest is selected by Canada Post.
+A panel of up to five (5) judges for the Contest is selected by Canada Post.
 Canada Post reserves the right to change the number of judges should a judge not be able to complete the review during the judging period or further judges are required to review the submissions based on a large volume of submissions.
 Judges will be recused in the event of a conflict of interest for any eligible submission and the remaining judges will evaluate the eligible submission.
 Judges will execute non-disclosure agreements to protect the confidential information in submissions.

-The decisions by the judges and Canada Post with respect to all aspects of the Contest are final.
+The decisions made by the judges and Canada Post with respect to all aspects of the Contest are final.

 All submissions are subject to verification for accuracy.
 Any submission that is false, misleading, late or in violation of these Official Contest Rules is void.

-The decisions by Canada Post with respect to the tallying of votes, and invalidating or disqualifying any suspected votes, voters, or entrants, shall be at the sole discretion of Canada Post and are final.
+The decisions made by Canada Post with respect to the tallying of votes, and invalidating or disqualifying any suspected votes, voters, or entrants, shall be at the sole discretion of Canada Post and are final.

 As part of submissions to the Contest, entrants will be leveraging certain trademarks, such as brand names, logos, or branded products.
-At the date and time of an entrant’s submission and up to December 31, 2023, inclusive, the entrant hereby grants to Canada Post a royalty-free, non-exclusive, revocable license to use the entrant’s intellectual property (IP) as may reasonably be required, including, for purposes related to the announcement of the finalists, for the Promotion Period, and to promote the winners of the Contest.
-Canada Post acknowledges and agrees that, except as expressly set out herein, it does not have and will not acquire any right, title or interest in or to any of an entrant’s intellectual property.
+At the date and time of an entrant’s submission and up to December 31, 2024, inclusive, the entrant hereby grants to Canada Post a royalty-free, non-exclusive, revocable license to use the entrant’s intellectual property (IP) as may reasonably be required, including, for purposes related to the announcement of the finalists, for the Promotion Period, and to promote the winners of the Contest.
+Canada Post acknowledges and agrees that, except as expressly set out herein, it does not have and will not acquire any right, title, or interest in or to any of an entrant’s intellectual property.

 At any time, Canada Post will request an entrant’s approval of advertising and promotional materials, outside of the announcement of the finalists, referencing or using the entrant’s name or any marks or any other intellectual property of the entrant (the “Request”).
 The Request will be sent to the entrant’s representative listed in the submission package.
 Because the Contest is run on a short, strict timeline, if an entrant does not respond to the Request within five (5) business days, the entrant will be deemed to have accepted the Request and Canada Post will proceed to use the advertising and/or promotional materials referenced in the Request during the Term.